TheMatrixMaster/omics-guided-gfn/README.md

 # Omics-Guided GflowNets

 ## Description
-This repository contains the code to run the experiments and visualize the results highlighted in the Omics-Guided GflowNets project.
+This repository contains the code to run the experiments and visualize the results in the [Cell Morphology-Guided Small Molecule Generation with GFlowNets]() paper.

-## Overview
 Our codebase builds on top of a fork of the public [recursion gflownet](https://github.com/recursionpharma/gflownet) repo which provides the environment setup to run the gflownet framework on graph domains.
+We also use a second submodule for training multimodal contrastive learning models (GMC, CLIP) which we use to derive a reward signal for the GFlowNets.
+See the paper for more details.
+Please contact the [authors](mailto:stephen.lu@mila.quebec) for further information.

 ## Setup
 To setup the project, first create a conda environment with `python=3.10`